 To assess the impact of climate change on the operation of renewable power systems, downscaled climate model output is needed.
 It comes at a high temporal and spatial resolution and is better suited than global model output to capture local features such as land-sea transitions or mountains (Rummukainen, 2016).
 Temporal resolutions at the sub-daily scale are needed since electricity consumption varies strongly during the day.
-Changes in wind energy yields and capacity factors have been assessed based on dynamical (Tobin et al., 2015, 2016) and statistical-dynamical downscaling outputs (Reyers et al., 2015, 2016).
-Tobin et al. (2016) evaluate the EURO-CORDEX data archive and find that changes in the annual wind energy yield across Europe are at the order of 5% and models do not agree on the sign of change.
-Following a different approach that allows for the inclusion of the output of 22 global climate models, Reyers et al. (2016) report an increasing intra-annual gradient between winter and summer wind generation and different trends in Northern and Central Europe as compared to Southern Europe.
+Changes in wind energy yields and capacity factors have been assessed based on dynamical (Tobin et al., 2015, 2016) and statistical-dynamical downscaling outputs (Revers et al., 2015, 2016).
+Tobin et al. (2016) evaluate the EURO-CORDEX data archive and find that changes in the annual wind energy yield across Europe are of the order of 5 % and models do not agree on the sign of change.
+Following a different approach that allows for the inclusion of the output of 22 global climate models, Revers et al. (2016) report an increasing intra-annual gradient between winter and summer wind generation and different trends in northern and central Europe as compared to southern Europe.

-Assessing changes in solar power generation is arguably more difficult due to, among others, unresolved processes in relatively coarse climate models and uncertain parameterizations (e.g. (Chiacchio et al., 2015; Herwehe et al., 2014)) (e.g., Chiacchio et al., 2015; Herwehe et al., 2014).
-Acknowledging this difficulty and associated uncertainties, an evaluation of the EURO-CORDEX data finds limited impacts of climate change on solar photovoltaics (PV) potentials (Jerez et al., 2015).
+Assessing changes in solar power generation is arguably more difficult due to, among other things, unresolved processes in relatively coarse climate models and uncertain parameterizations (e.g., Chiacchio et al., 2015; Herwehe et al., 2014).
+Acknowledging this difficulty and associated uncertainties, an evaluation of the EURO-CORDEX data finds limited impacts of climate change on solar photovoltaic (PV) potentials (Jerez et al., 2015).
 Southern Europe, having the highest potential for PV, sees only small changes, as an increase in downwelling irradiation is counteracted by a decreasing efficiency due to warming.
-In contrast, the output of concentrating solar power systems (CSP) is expected to increase by around 10% because the efficiency of CSP increases with temperature (Crook et al., 2011).
+In contrast, the output of concentrated solar power systems (CSPs) is expected to increase by around 10% because the efficiency of CSP increases with temperature (Crook et al., 2011).

-While wind and solar power sources have shown a remarkable development in the last decades, system integration remains a huge challenge (Huber et al., 2014).
-In a highly renewable power system the timing of generation events becomes crucial for the system.
-Even in an European electricity system that is on average fed by 100% renewables, roughly one quarter of the energy is produced at the wrong time and has to be curtailed (Rodriguez et al., 2014, 2015a).
+While wind and solar power sources have shown remarkable development in the last decades, system integration remains a huge challenge (Huber et al., 2014).
+In a highly renewable power system the timing of generation events becomes crucial.
+Even in an European electricity system that is on average fed by 100 % renewables, roughly one-quarter of the energy is produced at the wrong time and has to be curtailed (Rodriguez et al., 2014, 2015a).

 It is thus necessary to consider indicators such as the variability and synchronicity of generation in addition to total energy yields (Monforti et al., 2016; Bruckner et al., 2014; Bloomfield et al., 2016).
-Several validated timeseries of renewable generation based on reanalysis data are available to assess the power system operation (Pfenninger and Staffell, 2016; Staffell and Pfenninger, 2016; Gonzalez Aparcio et al., 2016).
+Several validated time series of renewable generation based on reanalysis data are available to assess the power system operation (Pfenninger and Staffell, 2016; Staffell and Pfenninger, 2016; Gonzalez Aparcio et al., 2016).
 However, these data sets are restricted to current climatic conditions and might thus be misleading for long-term planning of the electricity system.

-In this article we study the impact of climate change on the operation conditions for future fully-renewable power systems.
+In this article we study the impact of climate change on the operation conditions for future fully renewable power systems.
 We combine the analysis and simulation of power systems with high-resolution regional climate modeling results to quantify changes in wind power generation.
-We adopt a coarse scale view on the power system to uncover the large-scale impacts of climate change.
-The coarse scale perspective neglects details that are irrelevant for the balancing of demand with wind generation such as supply of apparent power or different voltage levels in the grid.
-The focus of this study is to In particular, we address the potential of trans-national power transmission to cover regional balancing needs.
+We adopt a coarse-scale view on the power system to uncover the largescale impacts of climate change.
+The coarse-scale perspective neglects details that are irrelevant for the balancing of demand with wind generation such as supply of reactive power or different voltage levels in the grid.
+The focus of this study is to address the potential of transnational power transmission to cover local balancing needs.